isc-projects/bind9/doc/arm/pkcs11.inc.rst

    Kexample.net.+008+42231.key
    Kexample.net.+008+42231.private

-A note on generating ECDSA keys: there is a bug in libp11 when looking up a key, that function compares keys only on their ID, not the label.
-So when looking up a key it returns the first key, rather than the matching key.
-The workaround for this is when creating ECDSA keys, you should specify a unique ID:
+A note on generating ECDSA keys: there is a bug in libp11 when looking up a key.
+That function compares keys only on their ID, not the label, so when looking up a key it returns the first key, rather than the matching key.
+To work around this when creating ECDSA keys, specify a unique ID:

 ::